Chaitanya-Varun/Intro-to-UAV/Assignments/Assignment-8/README.md

 This assignment is intended to implement the basic drone assembly and fly it.
 Here, we use raspi for running Mission Planner for the calibration of the drone.
+We follow the instruction manual as shown.
+The end result can be seen in the attached video.